Social House: Great Pit Stop

 Whatever the number, I recommend you start off with their homemade Grandma’s iced tea.
 I had the Mango flavour and it was delicious, unusual and had a very nice after taste.

-For our main course, I had the Nasi Goreng, Indonesian spice fried rice with chicken, shrimp and fried egg and crackers (AED 65).
 Since I don’t like a sunny side up egg on my rice, I asked them to omit it from my dish.
 My friend, a staunch vegetarian wanted to order the green Thai curry, but was told that it has a shrimp paste ingredient which I thought was very insightful of the waiter to bring to her notice.
 So she settled on a safer bet and ordered the Penne Contadina in a rich tomato cream sauce with mushroom (AED 60).

 Both our dishes were beautifully presented, tasted delicious and were very filling.
 Even though I ordered spicy, I had to ask for some chilli paste to help spice the rice up some more.